 Lot control also helps with managing physical inventory: if you print a label containing the ID Anything™ barcode and attach it to the part packaging, you will always be able to immediately identify the lot, where it came from, and where it was used.

-PartsBox implements lot control so as to cause minimal friction.
 When adding stock, all lot information is optional.
 You can, but do not have to, enter additional information, use your own lot names and add comments.
 Even if you don't enter any lot information, you will still get the full benefits, as a unique lot ID will be automatically assigned and a short 8-character ID will be shown everywhere.

 In PartsBox, lot control can be either strict or relaxed.
 When strict lot control is enabled, parts that do not have a lot assigned will not be available for building.
 This means that if you have existing stock that was not added using lot control, it will have to be removed and added again.
-With relaxed lot control, any stock can be used for building, but tracking information will be limited.
+With relaxed lot control, any stock can be used for building, but traceability information will be limited.

 Additionally, PartsBox can handle lot expiration dates.
 Many components have to be used before a certain date.
 Expiry information can be added, and when strict lot expiration is enabled, PartsBox will not allow using parts from lots that have already expired.